Variational message-passing algorithms in graphical models

 6 KL variational message-passing for exponential families on factor graphs

 Putting this together, a reasonable choice for our basic starting algorithm is Variational message passing on factor graphs with respect to KL divergence (Tom P. Minka 2005; Wand 2017).
 I will also assume that all the graphs are tree graphs, which is to say, there are no loops.
 Later on, it will turn out that some things break if we have loops, but often not very badly and the badness can be quantified and controlled using various tools.
-We can take a short leap of faith where we seem to being doing arbitrary or weird things, then reassure ourselves that we are solving something like a real inference problem.
+We can take a short leap of faith where we seem to be doing arbitrary or weird things, then reassure ourselves that we are solving something like a real inference problem.

 TODO: compare this to an exact algorithm like Gaussian BP side by side.